Turing patterns on non-fluctuating surfaces under mechanical stresses: Results

 \subsection{Snapshots of Turing patterns on 2D and 3D plates}

-Snapshots of the TPs are shown in Figs. \ref{fig-5}(a)--(c), \ref{fig-5}(d)--(f) and \ref{fig-5}(g)--(i), which are obtained on 2D square and triangular lattices and the 3D cubic lattice, respectively.
+Snapshots of the TPs are shown in Figs. \ref{fig-6}(a)--(c), \ref{fig-6}(d)--(f) and \ref{fig-6}(g)--(i), which are obtained on 2D square and triangular lattices and the 3D cubic lattice, respectively.
 The assumed parameters are shown in the figures.
 Small cones indicate the stress directions, represented by $\vec{\tau}$, which are plotted at the every second vertex.
-While the correlation between the $\vec{\tau}$ direction and that of the TP is not so strong, the two directions are correlated on a weekly basis.
-This correlation strength can be controlled by $\chi_0$ (Eqs. (\ref{chi-G}) and (\ref{chi-uv}) in Appendix \ref{App-A}).
-For smaller values of $\chi_0$, the correlation becomes stronger.
+While the correlation between the $\vec{\tau}$ direction and that of the TP is not so strong, the two directions are correlated on a weakly basis.
+This correlation strength is also referred as "anisotropy strength", as described in section \ref{model-Hamiltonian}.
+This strength can be controlled by $\chi_0$ (Eqs. (\ref{chi-G}) and (\ref{chi-uv}) in Appendix \ref{App-A}).
+For smaller values of $\chi_0$, the anisotropy strength becomes stronger.
 The assumed value is $\chi_0\!=\!1$, which is not so small.
 However, the value $\chi_0\!=\!1$ is sufficient for the strain control of the TP direction.
 With the assumed parameters, the TP direction is isotropic for $R\!=\!1$ in model 1 and becomes parallel (perpendicular) to the external tensile force direction, which is the $x$ axis for $R\!=\!1.16$ in model 1 (model 2).
-The isotropic nature of the TP direction at $R\!=\!1$ can also be seen in model 2 (not plotted) and is independent of the models.
+The isotropic nature of the TP diretion at $R\!=\!1$ can also be seen in model 2 (not plotted) and is independent of the models.
 These observations are consistent with those in the 2D models for the soft materials in Refs. \cite{Diguet-etal-PRE2024,FKato-SM2025}.